-There is not a single textbook required for the topics covered by Learning Objectives 1-3.
-The texts listed below are representative of the textbooks available to cover the material on which the candidate may be tested.
+There is not a single textbook required for the learning objectives in Section I. The texts listed below are representative of the textbooks available to cover the material on which the candidate may be tested.
 Not all topics may be covered at the same level in each text.
 The candidate may wish to use one or more texts in his/her preparation for the examination.